sergiomt/centorion/README.md

 Access Tomcat Manager by typing in your browser http://192.168.101.110:8080

-Use tomcat user for uploading files via SFTP
+Use tomcat user with password catpassw8 for uploading files via SFTP

-The User/Password for manager GUI is tomcat/tomcat
+The User/Password for manager GUI is tomcat/catpassw8

 Tomcat uses DCEVM as runtime for dynamic class reloading.